fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - What should the modern walking tour look like? (i.e. how to explore the past and present of the built environment?)?

-- How might we extend the photography work from the "Phorographing the Build Environment" course?
+- How might we extend the photography work from the "Photographing the Build Environment" course?

 - Can we build a better version of an [existing city map](http://www.cabq.gov/gis/map-views/mobile-maps)?